paulb00th/gdt/content/en/our-diving/our-diving.md

 [See Our Prices](/our-diving/our-prices)

-If you would like to book an Open Water course, please Contact Us
+If you would like to book an advanced open water course, please [Contact Us](/contact?message=Enquiry%20about%20EFR%20Course)

 {{< image-row images="img/our-diving/EFR1.png,img/our-diving/EFR2.png" paddingTop="10px" >}}